strobes-test/vulpy/README.rst

-Vulpy - Web Application Security Labs
+Vulpy - Web Application Security Labx
 ====================================

 Vulpy is a web application developed in Python / Flask / SQLite that has two faces.